Big Mer on Campus

 It didn’t mention any names.
 But Daria already knew a few.

 “Tomal,” Daria said, pausing a bit to see if he reacted to the title being cut.
 He did not.
 “I’m guessing that Ondryn wants us to do a feel-good piece about how great this place is.”

 “Definitely.
 He’s hoping I’ll tell my dad and put in a good word for him.
 Don’t worry, I won’t.”

 “Would we get in a lot of trouble if we presented a more realistic picture of the Hlaalu Council Manor’s history?”

 Tomal rubbed his chin in thought.
 “Not if we worded it right.
 What do you have in mind?”

 “I’m glad you asked,” Daria said.

 Daria watched as Tomal finished up his half of the report.
-Instructor Ondryn watched him with the eyes of an enraptured puppy.
+Sera Ondryn watched him with the eyes of an enraptured puppy.
 The class didn’t bother feigning interest.

 “In short, the people in the Hlaalu Council Manor can be credited—or blamed—for any policies that take root in Balmora,” Tomal said.